moonpi/Scratch-game-launcher/README.md

 # Scratch Game Launcher
-Provides a desktop icon and controller configurations for Scratch games running on Phosphorous on Chromium on Raspberry Pi.
+Provides a desktop icon and controller configurations for Scratch games running on Phosphorous on Chromium on Raspberry Pi or Debian-based Linux such as Ubuntu.
+It runs better on Ubuntu.

 Installation
 ------------